5 ASO Experiments to Understand the App Store

 Results

-Unfortunately, this does not work at all, as the Spanish App Store just indexes Spanish and English (GB) keywords and not Mexican ones.
-If you want to get a more in-depth insight where your keywords actually rank, we recommend you to take a look at the new overview Apple provides in iTunes Connect when you click on the dropdown menu to see in which country your app is available.
-Then, click on “Learn more about App Stores and Localization.”
+Unfortunately, this does not work at all.
+The Spanish App Store just indexes Spanish and English (GB) keywords and not Mexican ones.
+If you want to get an in-depth insight, take a look at the new overview Apple provides in iTunes Connect when you click on the dropdown menu to view the country where your app is available.

 Also, make sure to check out the great overview by Moritz Daan, Growth Hacker at Phiture.